-We have used satellite data to produce a map of existing carbon storage in the Lake District.
+We've used satellite data to produce a map of existing carbon storage in the Lake District.
 The shaded blocks show the average carbon stored in plants and soil per hectare.
 The darker the shading, the more carbon is stored.

 Click the map controls to zoom in, or to move the map around.
 Loading maps can take time, so please be patient!